Autoinstallation Profiles

 For more information about Kickstart, see the Red Hat documentation.

-4. Templates syntax
+4. Templates Syntax

 Parts of your installation file are replaced during the installation.
 Variables are replaced with single values, and code snippets are replaced with whole sections of text.
 Escaped symbols or sections are not replaced.